Browse by Medical Category

 The history of Mass General is one of doctors and scientists working together for a common goal: to provide better diagnostics, therapeutics and devices for patient care.

-In 1846, Mass General surgeons made medical history by conducting the first public demonstration of surgery using ether as a general anesthetic.
+In 1846, surgeons at Mass General made medical history by conducting the first public demonstration of surgery using ether as a general anesthetic.

 Mass General was also the first hospital in the United States to generate an X-ray for medical diagnosis in 1896, the first to start a tumor clinic for the study of cancer in 1925 and the first to reattach a severed human limb in 1962.

 Our researchers perfected the use of the Pap smear as a tool to diagnose cervical cancer in 1946, partnered with doctors and scientists from the Massachusetts Institute of Technology and the Shriners Burn Institute to create the first artificial skin from living cells in 1981 and discovered the first gene associated with inherited, early-onset Alzheimer's disease in 1987.

 The research enterprise at Mass General has grown by a remarkable 394% over the past 20 years.